-Founder and Director of the Yes We Can Achievement & Cultural Center (formerly the YWCA Chester) Ms T is capitalizing on her varied life experiences and city-pride love of Chester, her birth city in continuing the Yes Center’s mission of servicing its’ cultural and educational needs through a combination of traditional and non-traditional approaches to the Center’s imminent rebirth and revitalization.
+Founder and Director of the Yes We Can Achievement & Cultural Center (formerly the YWCA Chester), Twyla Simpkins — Ms T — capitalizes on her varied life experiences and love of Chester, her birth city, to promote social justice and community knowledge through understanding history.
+Her roles as organizer, collaborator, researcher and educator span several local initiatives, including the restoration and preservation of Green Lawn Cemetery, the Chester Women Change Makers project, Chester Made, and the annual Martin Luther King, Jr. Day of Service.
 Twyla recounts her Chester journey from childhood, to her career as a teacher at Chester Upland, and her founding of the YES Center in a Chester Made Ms T.’s Corner.

 Chris is a Professor of Sociology at the University at Buffalo (SUNY), a 2022 NEH-Mellon Fellow for Digital Publication, and a 2022 Research Fellow at the Lang Center for Civic & Social Responsibility.
 He is author of Race and the Politics of Deception: The Making of an American City (2017) about Chester.